Retail Sales Training Tip: How To Sell To Difficult Customers

 The next example is when you were trying to “close” the sale, and they turned away and started looking around at unrelated items – you are dealing with an Expressive personality style.
 They are the personality style rooted in the future; the possibilities of things excite them.
 It doesn’t mean they don’t want what you are working on.
 It’s just that something else caught their eye.
 The smart and, therefore, patient salesperson will let the Expressive add to that original item without ever having to be “closed.”
 The Expressive who feels validated spends more freely than any other personality style.

 That difficult customer who interrupts you with short, pointed questions about delivery and availability?
 Probably a Driver personality.
 They consider themselves kings of the world.
 Time is of the essence.
 If they are asking those pointed questions, they already see themselves owning it and very well may have decided to purchase, so cut to the chase and answer them quickly and get on with the sale, but don’t forget to add on.
-A motivated Driver who trusts you can be the most loyal and price-unconscious customer of them all.
+A motivated Driver who trusts you can be the most loyal and price-unconscious customer.

 Finally, that difficult customer wanting to make small talk about your kids or theirs is trying to make a friend because Amiables don’t want to do business with people who aren’t friendly.
 You might be a cut-to-the-chase Driver, but if you talk to an Amiable that way, they will always “have to think about it.”
-You must find the attitude within to want to make a friend first and a sale second.
+You must find the attitude to make a friend first and a sale second.

 While customers can be difficult due to stress at work, a sick child, harsh words from a friend, or many other reasons, no one sets out to be difficult when shopping.